 This is definitely a step up from a basic wooden paddle but still sold at an affordable price range.
 If your wallet can allow it, I recommend skipping the wood paddles and going for a mid-range composite paddle and this one from Selkirk would be one of the top picks in that category.

-The Selkirk 20P is an upgrade from the Selkirk NEO.
-It offers more control and touch and weighs a few ounces less than than the previous paddle.
-This overall build is similar to the NEO with it's polymer core and composite paddle face.
+The 20P offers more control and touch and weighs a few ounces less than the previous paddle.
+This overall build is similar to the NEO with its polymer core and composite paddle face.

 If you’ve played with the NEO you’ll easily adapt to playing with the 20P as the build is similar although most players will notice the difference and appreciate the slightly quicker action with this lighter paddle.

-Whether you are looking for your first paddle or it you are a player who is advancing in pickleball and working on perfecting your slow game at the net, the extra touch and control that the 20P XL offers makes this a good option.
+Whether you are looking for your first paddle or if you are a player who is advancing in pickleball and working on perfecting your slow game at the net, the extra touch, and control that the 20P XL offers make this a good option.

 Unlike the other two paddles reviews that feature polymer cores, the 300A has an aluminum honeycomb core with graphite face.

-Here is a an interesting 3 minute interview with Rob Barnes, one of the founders of Selkirk Sports, showing how the paddles are made.
+Here is an interesting 3-minute interview with Rob Barnes, one of the founders of Selkirk Sports, showing how the paddles are made.